 Every time a report ascribes an action or some responsibility to a vehicle (or—to an almost equally complete degree—to the weather, a pothole, or so on) it reinforces the societal acceptance of road danger.

 Every time a car has agency, we hamper our own ability to address the problem.

 Language is important.
 Responsibility is important.
 Feel what you will about blame, but there is no justification for offloading any agency onto vehicles.

-The irony is that the phrasing results from the fear that it might prejudice a legal case.
+The irony is that the phrasing supposedly results from the fear that talking about a driver might prejudice others’ opinions and potentially a legal case.

 Because that’s precisely what not talking about a driver does.